 While you are up the ladder, check for cracked or missing tiles as these will let rain in, causing damp and even rot.
 If you aren’t keen to get up high on a ladder, it may be worth getting a professional in to inspect your roof for you.

 If your conservatory has a polycarbonate roof, it most likely becomes a cold, unused space in the winter.
 There are many benefits to changing the roof of your conservatory to a warmer one.
 A tiled roof is very energy efficient and they are proven to reduce heating bills.
 And whatever the season, a tiled replacement conservatory roof will have you and your family enjoying this space with a comfortable temperature all year round.
 By ordering one now, Progress Windows can have it installed before the cold sets in.

 Other than checking your loft insulation is up to standard, you can also keep your pipes cosy by wrapping then with lagging, stopping them from freezing and avoiding blockages and burst pipes.
 (Garages and where pipes are outside are the main problem areas).
 Know where your stopcock is just in case of flooding.

 If you are feeling the chill from draughts in your home, a good place to start checking where they are coming from is gaps under your doors, around your letterbox and the edges of window frames.

 Autumn is a popular time for homeowners to replace their old doors with new energy efficient composite ones.
 Not only is there a wide range of styles and colours (giving your home a delightful new look in winter), but by having a Progress composite door installed in your home, you will reduce the amount of energy you use which means lower energy bills.

-At the end of October our clocks move back an hour giving us less daylight hours.
+At the end of October, our clocks move back an hour giving us fewer daylight hours.
 Protecting your family & home is always important and in the dark, the added security of a Yale lock will always bring that extra peace of mind.
 All of our door & window components are designed & tested to the highest BSI security criteria.

 Keeping that boiler ticking over